Binary Tree - Traversal order - Post order, inorder, pre order traversal

 There are 3 types of depth first traversal:

-- In-Order Traversal: first visit left child; then root and then right child (Left-Root-Right)
+First visit left child; then root and then right child (Left-Root-Right.
+For the example tree above, traversal would be as shown below:

-- Pre-Order Traversal: first visit root; then left and right children.
-(Root-Left-Right)
+first visit root; then left and right children.
+(Root-Left-Right).
+For the example tree above, traversal would be as shown below:

-- Post-Order Traversal: first visit left child and right child;then root.
-(Left-Right-Root)
+first visit left child and right child;then root.
+(Left-Right-Root).
+For the example tree above, traversal would be as shown below:

-- The processing start horizontally from the root to all its children, then to its children's children and so forth until all nodes have been processed.
+- The processing starts horizontally from the root to all its children, then to its children's children, and so forth until all nodes have been processed.

-Let as consider the same example tree (Figure 4) the breadth first traversal is:
+Let us consider the same example tree (Figure 4) the breadth-first traversal is: